 The following settlements and jury verdicts were obtained by Bart Bernard for his clients:

-The Bart Bernard Law Firm is dedicated to helping clients recover fair compensation from accidents involving cars, motorcycles, trucks, SUVs and 18-wheelers.
+The Bart Bernard Injury Lawyers is dedicated to helping clients recover fair compensation from accidents involving cars, motorcycles, trucks, SUVs and 18-wheelers.
 You have one year from the time of injury to file a personal injury lawsuit for your T bone accident.
 Contact Bart Bernard as soon as possible to begin investigating your claim.

 Last modified: March 16, 2017